 Where It Pools in Chicago

-- Alley parking spots behind 2-flats and 3-flats (landlords rarely clean these)
+- Alley parking spots behind 2-flats and 3-flats—landlords rarely clean these, and antifreeze sits for days

-- Wicker Park / Bucktown side streets where street parking means constant car turnover
+- Wicker Park / Bucktown side streets where constant street parking turnover means fresh leaks daily

 The Signs

-The Rule: If you see a green or pink puddle, steer around it.
-If your dog's muzzle gets near one, wipe it immediately and monitor for 24 hours.
+The Rule: If you see a green or pink puddle, steer around it—don't even let your dog sniff near it.
+If your dog's muzzle gets near one, wipe it immediately with a wet cloth and monitor for 24 hours.
+Even a few licks can be fatal for small dogs.

 The Post-Walk Dunk

 Keep a bowl of warm water and a towel by the door.
 Dip each paw to dissolve the salt immediately.
-Do not let them lick it off—industrial salt is toxic if ingested.
+Do not let them lick it off—that salt causes vomiting, diarrhea, and in large amounts, sodium ion poisoning.
+Dogs instinctively lick irritated paws, so you need to wipe faster than their tongue.

-A cute sweater is useless against "The Hawk"—Chicago's name for the brutal wind that cuts off Lake Michigan.
+A cute sweater is useless against the wind off Lake Michigan—knit fabric has gaps, and wind cuts right through.

 Visibility

 In December, it gets dark at 4:15 PM.
-If you are walking near busy streets (Lincoln, Ashland, Milwaukee), your dog needs an LED collar or a reflective vest.
-Chicago drivers rarely see low-profile dogs in the slush.
+If you're walking near busy streets (Lincoln, Ashland, Milwaukee), your dog needs an LED collar or a reflective vest.
+Chicago drivers rarely see low-profile dogs in the slush—a dark-colored dog at dusk is nearly invisible until you're 10 feet away.
+An LED collar costs $15 and makes your dog visible from 500 feet.

 The "Fair-Weather Walker" Problem

 When the forecast predicts 6 inches of snow or sub-zero temps, the "neighborhood student" or the casual app-walker often bails.
-They don't have the gear, they don't have the transportation, and frankly, they aren't paid enough to care.
+They don't have the gear (no YakTrax, no proper layers), they don't have reliable transportation (their car won't start, or they walk to jobs), and frankly, the gig-app pay structure doesn't compensate for misery.

 The Professional Difference

-A professional dog walker (like the ones on Tails) views winter as part of the job description.
+A professional dog walker (like the ones on Tails) views winter as part of the job description—not an exception to it.

 Use the "Wind Shadows"